 31061 Database Principles6cp; 2hpw (lectures, face-to-face), 1hpw (lab).
-Forms of attendance, mode of delivery and assessment requirements in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes are published in an addendum to the Subject Outline which is available on UTSOnline/Canvas.; availability: BBus/BComp and non-Faculty of IT students
+Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.; availability: BBus/BComp and non-Faculty of IT students

 Anti-requisite(s): 31271 Database Fundamentals AND 31474 Database Fundamentals AND 31487 Database Management Systems

-Recommended studies: it is assumed that students are familiar with basic system analysis concepts and have basic software skills
+it is assumed that students are familiar with basic system analysis concepts and have basic software skills.

 This subject introduces the students to basic database design and implementation concepts, database design techniques, and using a relational design via Entity Relationship Diagram.
 This subject also includes how to interpret an Entity Relationship Diagram.
 Students learn how to access a database via Structured Query Language (SQL) to retrieve data from the database.
 The code required to implement a database is also covered in this subject.